I always go looking for him. And I find him – and the cycle begins. Why can’t I get over my ex?

 I’m so emotionally entwined with him.
 I get that I’m in love with who I WANTED him to be – but how can I more deeply see him for who he really he is – and get over it?
 All of my friends see it.

 Let me explain.
 For a few years I lived in L.A. writing sitcoms.
-I sold original concepts for funny TV shows to the networks (NBC, FOX, MTV) – mostly around the topic of the dangers and dysfunctions of love.
+I sold original concepts for funny TV shows to the networks (NBC, FOX, MTV) – mostly around the topic of the dysfunctions of love.

 I pretty much breezed through writing Act 1 and Act 2 – because they were about describing the problem.